AlicanteTechMeetup/PuppetInstallPartyScripts/README.md

 ./InstallPuppetMaster.sh puppetmaster.example.org

-An screencast can be seen on the following link:
+A screencast can be seen on the following link:

 https://asciinema.org/a/14495